fido-device-onboard/pri-fidoiot/component-samples/demo/reseller/README.md

 - `reseller_ssl_keystore`

   Provides path for SSL keystore to be used by the service, in case it runs in HTTPS mode.

+  The keystore file and path value is generated using keys_gen.sh script and is stored in creds.env file.

   ***NOTE***: This property is not required if service is running in `http` mode.

-  Default value: <fdo-pri-src>/component-samples/demo/reseller/certs/ssl.p12

 - `reseller_ssl_keystore_password`

   Provides password for the specified keystore.

   The value for this property is auto generated using the keys_gen.sh script and is stored in creds.env file.

   ***NOTE***: This property is not required if service is running in `http` mode.

 # Enabling Remote Access to DB